triggerz/dilemma-prototype/scenes/stop-production.md

 # Choice
-Appreciative: Stop the production immediately.
+Stop the production immediately.
+Too much is at stake - production must stop at least until suspicion about a serious problem is removed.

 # Variables
  - Resources: -1